MarvNC/discord-reddit-feed-bot/README.md

 # discord-reddit-feed-bot

-Forked from `zikeji/discord-reddit-feed-bot` to update some stuff that needed updating, and added stuff for use on glitch.com.
+Forked from to update some stuff that needed updating because of discord.js changing, and added my own code for use of glitch.com.
 Also, added features of my own.

 Added:
 - embed images instead of thumbnails for link posts
 - Multiple subreddit feeds to different channels
 - Supress NSFW or spoiler posts's contents from being sent to discord
 - Set the delay to wait before sending a post
+- glitch.com timeout prevention
+**You should probably delete glitch.com code unless you are also using it**

 ### Json variables: